nih-cfde/c2m2/draft-C2M2_specification/README.md

     * Identifiers.org ([list of registered prefixes](https://registry.identifiers.org/registry))

     * N2T (Name-To-Thing) ([list of registered prefixes](https://n2t.net/e/n2t_full_prefixes.yaml))

+    * protocols not appearing in the above registries but explicitly approved by the CFDE-CC.
+Currently, this list is limited to one protocol, namely `drs://` URIs identifying [GA4GH Data Repository Service](https://github.com/ga4gh/data-repository-service-schemas) resources.

 3. if representing a `file`, an ID used as a `persistent_id` **cannot** be a direct-download URL for that `file`: it must instead be an identifier